The Mighty Downfall of FTX

 The Domino Effect 🌋

-The collapse of FTX could be felt across the industry and the pullback will likely continue in the coming days and weeks.
+The collapse of FTX could be felt across the industry and the pullback will likely continue in the coming weeks.

 Bitcoin and Ethereum are regaining strength after being rocked by the news.
 They are still down 18% and 23% respectively over the past seven days.